Western and Central Africa

 2 Address delivered on 9 March 2014 at the 10th CII-EXIM Bank Conclave on India-Africa Project Partnership, New Delhi, India

-DFID operates under the International Development Act, which came into force in 2002 and establishes the legal basis for United Kingdom development assistance.
-DFID’s overall aim is to reduce poverty by achieving the Millennium Development Goals.
+DFID operates under the International Development Act, which came into force in 2002 and establishes the legal basis for the United Kingdom’s development assistance.

 For more information, please contact: